Showing posts with label Savannah. Show all posts

 Day 3: Monday, September 28, 2015

-After a good night's sleep, we were up and ready to go by the time my daughter’s friend was ready to leave for work.
+After a good night's sleep, we were ready to go by the time my daughter's friend left for work.

 We thanked her for putting us up for the night.

-At 7:19 we were eating breakfast at Atlanta Bread Company in West Columbia South Carolina.
-My daughter ordered an Omelet with potatoes and toast.
-I ordered a bagel with cream cheese.
-I ate some of my daughter’s omelet and we both ordered iced tea unsweetened.
+At 7:19, we were eating breakfast at Atlanta Bread Company in West Columbia, South Carolina.
+My daughter ordered an Omelet with potatoes and toast, and I ordered a bagel with cream cheese.
+I ate some of my daughter's omelet and ordered unsweetened iced tea.

 The Historic Frampton Plantation Home